 If the track mode is Transpose or Arpeggiator, and Hold is set to 'on', the sequencer will hold the last note(s) received on a 'T&A' bus from a MIDI controller (see section 4.1.1. for details).
 In other words, Hold will have no effect if the controlling data is coming in from a track.
 If Hold is set to 'off' and no keys are held on the MIDI controller, the track will play nothing.
 (However, if the Sustain setting is 'on', it will hold the previously played note(s) until something else is played.)
-Hold works in Transpose and Arpeggiator modes, but has no effect if track mode is 'Normal' (or 'off', for that matter 4
+Hold works in Transpose and Arpeggiator modes, but has no effect if track mode is 'Normal' (or 'off', for that matter

 If the track mode is Arpeggiator, and Sort is set to 'on', it will sort the played notes into an ascending order.
-The setting works only in Arpeggiator mode, and it makes sense to have this option on for Arpeggiator mode, so that the Arpeggiator track notation stays more understandable.
-If Sort is set to 'off' in Arpeggiator mode, the Arpeggiator will play the notes in the reverse order to how they were played.
+The setting works only in Arpeggiator mode.
+If Sort is set to 'off' in Arpeggiator mode, the Arpeggiator will use the notes in the reverse order they were played (i.e. last played note is always